 So the ability for the two eyes to work together as a team must be developed through an individualized vision therapy program.
 The person may still need glasses after completing the vision therapy program.

 The goal is for the patient to have normal vision, eye teaming, eye-focus, and eye movement skills.

 The earlier the condition is found and treated, the better the functional outcome; however, our office successfully treats patients into adulthood.

-Vision therapy should be started with anyone who does not have 20/20 vision with glasses or contact lenses in each eye or anyone who has impairments in any of the visual skills necessary for visual success.
+Vision therapy should be started with anyone who does not have 20/20 vision with glasses or contact lenses in each eye or anyone who has impairments in any visual skills necessary for visible success.

 Types and symptoms

 Refractive: by anisometropia (difference of a certain degree of myopia, hyperopia, or astigmatism) or by an equal refractive error in both eyes.

 Private: from vision deprivation early in life from disorders that obstruct vision, such as congenital cataracts.